 At Gary C Mangieri, DMD PLLC we use cutting-edge dental technology to provide you with safe, fast, and effective results!

 In the past, most dental professionals had to use the traditional x-ray systems, which require film development.
 These days, we use digital x-rays due to their many benefits.
-A digital x-ray is safer and much quicker than its film predecessor.
-If the image comes out blurry, we can instantly retake a new one.
 Digital x-rays are a crucial diagnostic tool that helps us gain a better understanding of the inner workings of your mouth, more specifically the teeth, roots, and alveolar bone.

 Soft Tissue Laser

 A soft tissue laser simultaneously cauterizes and cuts an incision in the tissue.
 For this reason, laser treatment may reduce bleeding, discomfort, and swelling both during and after your procedure.
 We may use a soft tissue laser to treat periodontal disease by removing the infected lining of the gum tissue.
 This allows for the regeneration of healthy tissue around the teeth.
 Soft tissue lasers are also effective for gum contouring and crown lengthening if you want to improve the aesthetics of your smile.